 Why use a paper map?

-GPS devices and smart phone navigation apps are very handy tools.
+GPS devices and smartphone navigation apps are very handy tools.
 We use them ourselves and love it.
-But there are disadvantages too: with empty batteries they are useless, and they depend on the reception of satellite signals or phone networks.
+But there are disadvantages too: with empty phone batteries these digital maps are useless, and they depend on the reception of satellite signals or phone networks.
 Unless your device has all maps stored on the device, you need an affordable data plan as well.

 Paper maps always work.
 They are an ideal backup to technology, or even a perfect main navigation tool.
 And it's fun to unfold a map and start preparing for your hikes.
 Paper maps can easily be reused for 10 years before you need a new one.